grashupfer99/app-store-game-radar/README.md

 [![npm](https://img.shields.io/npm/v/app-store-game-radar.svg)](https://www.npmjs.com/package/app-store-game-radar)

-This simple dependency-free Node.js module fetches iTunes games through the 'RSS Feed Generator'.
-My boss at work asked me to create a similar [scraper][scraper_inspiration] that retrieves only a list of games in a top-free category.
-After a successful implementation I decided to create a package and published it.
-Hopefully, later on I'll put more efforts into expanding this project.
+This dependency-free Node.js module fetches iTunes games through the 'RSS Feed Generator'.
+I was asked at work to create a similar [scraper][scraper_inspiration] that retrieves only a list of games in a top-free category at iTunes game market.
+After a successful implementation I decided to create a npm package and to publish it.
+Hopefully, later on I'll put more efforts into expanding this small project.

-Feed settings: [here][feedsettings]
+RSS Feed Generator Settings: [here][feedsettings]

 ### gameScraper

-Fetches a collection of game data from the iTunes.
+Fetches a collection of game data from the iTunes App Store.

 * `country`: the country code to get the data from its local App-Store market.
 E.g. `"us"`, `"cn"`, `"jp"`.
 Default: `'kr'`
 * `category`: a type of category to retrieve data from.
 E.g. `"newGamesWelove"`, `"topFree"`, `"topPaid"`, Default: `"topFree"`
 * `num`: the number of items to retrieve.
 Default: `'200'`